jvbalen/midifx/README.md

 ## Installation

-> Note: this package requires Python 3.10.
+> Note: this package requires macOS, and Python >= 3.10.

 Clone this repository and install using `pip install .` in the cloned directory.